08 September 2021

 Whilst an electric bike is infinitely easier on the climbs than a pedal bike, you can vary the intensity to still feel like you get a workout, or take it easier on ‘low energy’ days.
 It’s given me a fantastic feeling of freedom, and I’m constantly heartened by the increasing numbers of cyclists I see taking to the roads and cycle paths each year.

-And today, on my first ride since March, I’ve seen more people than ever before on their bikes (for obvious reasons).
+I’ve seen more people than ever before on their bikes (for obvious reasons).
 If we are to pull back anything positive out of the last few months, it would be to encourage healthier lifestyles, reset engine-heavy transport choices and reduce air pollution.

 A safer way to travel that is as good for the environment as it is for you